 Real estate in Norwalk, CT

 There is a greater variety of real estate options on display in Norwalk.
-Homes for sale, from condos to single-family homes and historic residences, are wide-ranging in price points as well as features and architectural styles.
+Houses for sale in Norwalk CT, from condos to single-family homes and historic residences, are wide-ranging in price points as well as features and architectural styles.
 These properties are spread across over 20 distinct neighborhoods, all of which add flavor to local life.

 Living in Norwalk, CT